aliyun/terraform-provider-alicloud/website/docs/r/ess_scalinggroup_vserver_groups.markdown

 * `loadbalancer_id` - (Required) Loadbalancer server ID of VServer Group.
 * `vserver_attributes` - (Required) A list of VServer Group attributes.
 See [Block vserver_attribute](#block-vserver_attribute) below for details.
+* `force` - (Optional, Available in 1.64.0+) If instances of scaling group are attached/removed from slb backend server when attach/detach vserver group from scaling group.
+Default to true.

 ## Block vserver_attribute